Is Chioggia Tap Water Safe To Drink?

 Source of Water in Chioggia, Italy

-Tap water in Chioggia, Italy is primarily sourced from groundwater wells and springs in the Veneto region.
+Tap water in Chioggia is primarily sourced from groundwater aquifers and surface water bodies.
+These sources provide the base for municipal water supply.

 Chioggia Drinking Fountains